ivy-llc/ivy/docs/partial_source/deep_dive/1_function_types.rst

 Firstly, we explain the difference between *primary*, *compositional*, *mixed* and *standalone* functions.
-These four function categorizations are all **mutually exclusive**, and combined they consitute the set of **all** functions in Ivy, as outlined in the simple Venn diagram below.
+These four function categorizations are all **mutually exclusive**, and combined they constitute the set of **all** functions in Ivy, as outlined in the simple Venn diagram below.

 .. image:: https://github.com/unifyai/unifyai.github.io/blob/master/img/externally_linked/four_function_types.png?raw=true
    :align: center